adhoc-dev/sale/helpdesk_timesheet_ux/README.rst

 * You can configure a project to have or not related tickets, by default they are not related to tickets.

-* You can only close(archive) projects if they don't have any active ticket (we consider active tickets the ones in stages without option "folded")
+* You can only archive projects if they don't have any active ticket (we consider active tickets the ones in stages without option "folded")

 * For the tickets, only can relate to project which are allowed tickets.

-* When we set a helpdesk team to trace timesheet then the related project of the team will be set to be ticket allowed even if the project is a new project or we are linking an old one.
+* When we set a helpdesk team to trace timesheet then the related project of the team will be set to be ticket allowed even if the project is a new project or we are linking an old one (the only restriction neccesary to see the existing proyect in the list so as to be selected to trace timesheet is that the project needs to have the "allow timesheets" boolean selected).

 * When a ticket is created from a project, the default partner will be project's partner.

 * The project in tickets not longer be related to team.
+Now when a ticket is created a different project can be selected from the one configured for the team.

 Installation
 ============